Translational and Clinical Pharmacology (TCP), the official journal of the KSCPT since 1993, publish 4 issues per year.

 Translational and Clinical Pharmacology (TCP), the official journal of the KSCPT since 1993, is published on 15 of March, June, September and December.

-Manuscripts are generally reviewed by two reviewers.
-Usually authors will receive an editorial report within one month of receipt of the complete manuscript to the editorial office.
-The final decision rests with the TCP.
+Manuscripts are generally reviewed by at least two expert reviewers.
+Usually, authors will receive an editorial report within one month of receipt of the complete manuscript to the editorial office.
+The final decision rests with the editor of TCP.
 Any appeal against the editorial decision must be made within 2 weeks of the date of the decision letter.
-Manuscripts invited by editors are reviewed internally by editors.
+Manuscripts invited by editors can be reviewed internally by editors and/or external reviewers.
 Conflicts of interests of reviewers and editors as well as those of authors are to be declared for each article (See the “Principles and Policies of Transparency” of TCP)

 The author is defined as the person who satisfies criteria proposed by ICMJE (International Committee of Medical Journal Editors): substantial contribution in from conception, data acquisition/analysis, drafting, revising and final approval of manuscript and agreement to be accountable for questions on the accuracy and integrity of the work.
 The corresponding author submitting a manuscript must ensure that all authors listed are eligible for authorship.
 The editors expect each author to have read the complete manuscript and to take responsibility for the content and completeness of the manuscript and to understand that if the paper, or part of the paper, is found to be faulty or fraudulent, then he/she shares responsibility with his/her coauthors.
 If authorship of a manuscript changes during the publication process, notification of the change, signed by the corresponding author and any authors whose names have been added to or removed from the manuscript, must be sent to the Editorial Office.
 A statement that certain authors have contributed equally to the work may be included as a footnote on the title page.